FollowJack/machine-learning-masterclass/project_10_activity_analysis/README.md

 - which activities have the highest occurences
 - which activities have the highest time spend on
 (- what is the mean, median, standard deviation of ???)

+# TODO
+- check correlations
+- can boxplot help?
+- should we build a model for analysis of week / month / year
+- fix structural errors